Zach, Tori Roloff Baby Update: ‘Little People, Big World’ Stars Share The Latest

-Little People, Big World stars Zach Roloff and his wife Tori are expecting their first child soon and the couple recently shared some fun updates, including some new baby bump pictures.
-Zach and Tori are expecting a baby boy and it looks like they are almost ready for the big day when he arrives.
+Little People, Big World stars Zach Roloff and his wife, Tori, are expecting their first child soon, and the couple recently shared some fun updates, including some new baby bump pictures.
+Zach and Tori are expecting a baby boy, and it looks like they are almost ready for the big day when he arrives.
 What’s the latest?

-Zach and Tori Roloff have previously shared that they are expecting a baby boy and it looks like they just had a baby shower with all of their family and friends.
+Zach and Tori Roloff have previously shared that they are expecting a baby boy, and it looks like they just had a baby shower with all of their family and friends.
 Tori shared a photo via Instagram showing off her baby bump, her husband by her side, and it’s clear from the looks on their faces that the Little People, Big World stars are over-the-moon excited to welcome their little guy.

 Wow.
 The three of us felt so showered with love today!
 So thankful to have such wonderful people to celebrate our little man coming into the world with.
 And we even got sunshine!!
 Counting down the days till we meet you baby roloff! ???????????? #ZandTpartyofthree